rokitalab/OpenPedCan-analysis/README.md

 ## Contact
-Please submit an issue with any questions, bugs, or feature requests or contact [Dr. Jo Lynne Rokita](@jharenza) with any questions: jrokita@childrensnational.org.
+Please submit an issue with any questions, bugs, or feature requests.